Biden looks to provide relief from extreme heat as record high temperatures persist across the US

 The Biden administration plans to spend $7 million to develop more detailed weather predictions to anticipate extreme weather like heat waves, plus $152 million to boost drinking water infrastructure and climate resilience in California, Colorado and Washington.

-Biden will be joined on Thursday by the leaders of the Federal Emergency Management Agency and the National Oceanic and Atmospheric Administration.
-The mayors of Phoenix and San Antonio, two cities that have suffered from the heat waves, are expected to participate in the White House event virtually.
+Biden was joined on Thursday by acting Labor Secretary Julie Su, as well as the leaders of the Federal Emergency Management Agency and the National Oceanic and Atmospheric Administration.
+The mayors of Phoenix and San Antonio, two cities that have suffered from the heat waves, participated in the White House event virtually.

+“Phoenix is known for heat,” said Mayor Kate Gallego.
+“We are often called the Valley of the Sun.
+But right now, this summer has really been unprecedented.
+It’s taking a real toll on our community.
+We feel like we are very much on the front lines of climate change.”

+Phoenix is the first in the nation to have a permanent, publicly funded heat office, Gallego said, with efforts now focused on getting residents inside as much as possible, at public cooling centers and encouraging use of water stations throughout the city.

-Phoenix has seen at least 27 days in a row of temperatures exceeding 110 degrees Fahrenheit (43.3 degrees Celsius).
-No other major city — defined as the 25 most populous in the United States — has had any stretch of 110-degree (43.3-degree) days or 90-degree (32.2-degree) nights longer than Phoenix, said weather historian Christopher Burt, of the Weather Company.
+Phoenix has seen at least 27 days in a row of temperatures exceeding 110 F (43.3 C).
+No other major city — defined as the 25 most populous in the United States — has had any stretch of 110 F (38 C) days or 90-degree (32 C) nights longer than Phoenix, said weather historian Christopher Burt, of the Weather Company.

-Maricopa County, where Phoenix is located, reported recently that there were 18 heat-associated deaths between April 11 and July 15.
-Another 69 deaths remain under investigation.
+Maricopa County, where Phoenix is located, reported recently that there were 25 heat-associated deaths between April 11 and July 22.
+An additional 249 deaths remain under investigation.
 There were 425 heat-associated deaths in the county last year.

+Other areas of Arizona are also struggling.
+A 26-year-old farmworker died after collapsing in the fields on July 20, when the high temperature reached 116 F (46.7 C), according to the Yuma County Sheriff’s Office.

-San Antonio saw at least 15 straight days of 100-plus F (38-plus C).
+San Antonio, Texas, saw at least 15 straight days of 100-plus F (38-plus C) temperatures.
 At least 13 deaths in Texas have been blamed on the extreme heat.

+San Antonio Mayor Ron Nirenberg said his city has moved to end the use of coal and is launching its first advanced rapid transit line, which will feature low- or zero-emission vehicles.
+The city is also developing solar power and other renewable energy, he said.

+“I’m confident that the state best known for oil and gas production can help lead the way to a greener tomorrow,” he said.

 Thursday’s announcement follows other steps that the Biden administration has taken to adapt to increasing threats from extreme heat.
 Among those it is highlighting:

-The Department of Labor is developing a standard for how workplaces deal with heat.
+The Labor Department is developing a standard for how workplaces deal with heat.
 The proposed rule by the Occupational Safety and Health Administration would require employers to provide adequate water and rest breaks to outdoor workers, as well as medical services and training to address signs and symptoms of heat-related illness.
-OSHA is holding meetings this summer to hear comments on how the heat standard would affect small businesses.
+That agency is holding meetings this summer to hear comments on how the heat standard would affect small businesses.

 To keep low-income populations cool, the Department of Health and Human Services expanded its Low Income Home Energy Assistance Program to provide more access to air conditioning and cooling centers such as libraries, senior centers or other public buildings.
 The Environmental Protection Agency also has provided assistance to help communities develop cooling centers within schools.